 - Too much alcohol

-Psoriasis may be severe in persons who have a weakened immune system.
-This may include persons who have:
+Psoriasis may be severe in people who have a weakened immune system.
+This may include people who have:

 Symptoms may include: